The unique Corkscrew Willow's Beauty

 landscaping.
 They are best seen during fall when the leaves have fluttered

-to the ground leaving the spectacle of the contorted limbs.
+to the ground, leaving the contorted limbs' spectacle.
 The leaves also

 put on a colorific display with their yellow splash.